Prenton Park

-Prenton Park is a large outdoor seated association football stadium in Birkenhead, England.
-It is the home ground of Tranmere Rovers, as well as Liverpool's women and reserves teams.
+Prenton Park is a football stadium in the area of Prenton, Birkenhead, Merseyside, England.
+It is the home ground of Tranmere Rovers Football Club since opening in 1912, and formerly the home ground of Liverpool Reserves and Liverpool Women.
 The ground has had several rebuilds, with the most recent occurring in 1995 in response to the requirement of the Taylor Report to become all-seater.
-Today's stadium holds 16,587 in four stands: the Kop, the Johnny King Stand, the Main Stand and the Cowshed (for away supporters).
+The stadium now holds 16,587 in four stands: the Kop, the Johnny King Stand, the Main Stand and the Cowshed for away supporters.

 Attendances at the ground have fluctuated over its hundred-year history.
-Its largest-ever crowd was 24,424 for a 1972 FA Cup match between Tranmere and Stoke City.
+Its largest-ever crowd was 24,424 for a 1972 FA Cup match between Tranmere Rovers and Stoke City.
 In 2010, an average of 5,000 fans attended each home game.

 History

 Tranmere Rovers F.C. were formed in 1884; they played their first matches at Steeles Field in Birkenhead but, in 1887, they bought a new site from Tranmere Rugby Club.
 The ground was variously referred to as the "Borough Road Enclosure", "Ravenshaw's Field" and "South Road".
 The name "Prenton Park" was adopted in 1895 as a result of a suggestion in the letters page of the Football Echo.
 Not strictly within Prenton, it is likely that the name was chosen as the area was regarded as more upmarket than nearby Tranmere.

 Because the land was required for housing and a school, Tranmere were forced to move and the name went with them.
 The present Prenton Park was opened by the Mayor of Birkenhead, Councillor George Proudman, on 9 March 1912.
 Their first match was played against Lancaster Town in the Lancashire Combination.
 There were stands (also known as bleachers) on both sides of the pitch, a paddock and three open terraces, the general format which remained until 1994.

 Floodlights were installed in the ground in September 1958.
 The supporters' association raised the £15,000 cost of the new lights.
 When manager Dave Russell joined the club in 1961, one of his many influential changes was to take advantage of the lights, playing regular home games on Friday nights rather than the usual Saturday afternoon.
 This allowed supporters to watch Tranmere on Fridays and First Division sides Everton or Liverpool on Saturdays.
 The idea was successful and continued until the 1990s.